 Brand advocates are every marketer’s dream, but few brands practice customer selling.
 Motivating and rewarding customers for telling their network about your brand is not easy.
 However, when implemented successfully, this can be the most powerful use of people-as-a-medium.
 Customer messages lead directly to transactions.
 Often the customer selling approach can be hacked by utilizing Trickle Down Influencer Economics, where the core message originates from influencer content but is then passed through brand advocates to untapped consumers.

 Offline-to-online events create environments perfectly designed to be shared with people.
 But O2O doesn’t need to be limited to events.
 Modifying packaging or products to encourage online sharing is a unique path to reaching the unreachable.
 It’s never been e has this been easier with the adoption of QR codes by messenger apps.

 A startup with a multimillion-dollar outdated social marketing strategy will naturally get results, but so will a corporation spending millions on television ads.
 As social media users get inundated with more ads than ever, they see your promoted content more like traditional commercials.
 The reality is users are increasing protected from ad bombardment in messenger app silos.
 But good advertisers will always have a job because their profession is an art.

 Marketing is a science that involves maximizing marketing dollars, and those who are not the most efficient become obsolete.

 The industry of selling stuff – which can encompass marketing, advertising, and PR – has come full circle.
 The fact everyone and anyone can get on your computer screen with a $10 promotion means communities become harder to penetrate and gossip costs a premium.
-Traditional paid, owned and earned social marketing models won’t make the cut much longer.
+Traditional paid, owned and an earned social media marketing strategy won’t make the cut much longer.